matthewninja/crypsis/README.md

 #### Download

-Access the page of Chrome extensions (chrome://extensions/) and check off 'Developer Mode'
+Access the page of Chrome extensions (chrome://extensions/) and turn on 'Developer Mode'

 Load unpacked and select file